Drumhead court-martial: Imperial Japan

 The Enemy Airmen's Act contributed to the deaths of hundreds of Allied airmen throughout WWII in the Pacific Theater.
 An estimated 132 Allied airmen shot down during the bombing campaign against Japan in 1944–1945 were summarily executed after short kangaroo trials or drumhead courts-martial.

 In popular culture

-The Star Trek: The Next Generation episode "The Drumhead" is focused on a drumhead court-martial.
-In that episode, the retired Rear Admiral Norah Satie returns to serve as an investigator, first to investigate possible sabotage, but the investigations scope is quickly expanded to other, unrelated crimes.
-A major plot device is the use of Betazoid telepathy as a sign of guilt, which is not admissible evidence under Federation law.
-Captain Jean-Luc Picard denounces the proceedings, which are explained as resembling a "drumhead court martial", hence the name.
+The Star Trek: The Next Generation episode "The Drumhead" (1991) centers upon a Starfleet internal investigation into an explosion on board the Enterprise-D, initially assumed to be sabotage, which gradually devolves into what Captain Jean-Luc Picard likens to a "drumhead trial."